CWood-sdf/46F-Docs/docs/PVector/mag.md

     grand_parent: Docs
     title: mag()
 ---

 # double mag()

 This function returns the magnitude of the vector in the 2D XY plane.

 ## Explanation

 This function solves the pythagorean theorem for the c term (the distance) INSERT MATH HERE

+## Returns

+A double that holds the 2d length of the vector.

 ## Examples

 ```cpp
 PVector v = PVector(1, 1);
 v.mag(); // Returns sqrt(2)